 The ancient saints who created these yogasanas did so by observing animals and other creatures of nature for days together.
 Hence, several asanas are named after animals.
 It’s obvious here that it didn’t come to them naturally but by continued observation and perseverance.

 Not even marathon runners started ‘marathoning’ their way to glory on their first day.
 In fact, when you join a yoga class, your yoga teacher will tell you that it doesn’t matter if you can’t touch your toes.
 And they mean it.
-Check out some tips for beginner yogis.

 The reason why several yoga classes are conducted in a calm environment fragranced by incenses or in the open is that, relaxing is the foundation of yoga.
 Breathe and meditate – these are very important elements of yoga and will help you relax.